Maryke Hendrikse

-Marÿke Hendrikse (/mə'reɪkə 'hɛndrɪks/ mə-RAY-kə-_-HEN-driks; born February 23, 1979) is a Canadian voice actress.
+Marÿke Hendrikse (/mə'reɪkə 'hɛndrɪks/ mə-RAY-kə-_-HEN-driks; born February 23, 1979) is a Bahamian-born Canadian voice actress.
 She has played several roles in anime, most notably Revy in Black Lagoon and Lunamaria Hawke in Gundam Seed Destiny.
 She is also known for her roles as Susan Test in Johnny Test, Gilda in My Little Pony: Friendship Is Magic, Sonata Dusk in My Little Pony: Equestria Girls and Yasmin in the Bratz franchise.

 History

 Maryke was born in the Bahamas before she emigrated to Canada when she was 2 and a half years old, settling in Toronto.
 She was the first graduate from the alternative high school program Interact.

-In 2008, she received the Elan Award for ‘Best Female Voice Over in an Animated Feature or TV Production’ for her role on Johnny Test.
+In 2008, she received the Elan Award for "Best Female Voice Over in an Animated Feature or TV Production" for her role on Johnny Test.

 She graduated from Douglas College in 2010 with a Child and Youth Care diploma, having a GPA of 4.15 out of a possible 4.33 that earned her a Governor General's Bronze Medal.